bnlamet/InformationRetrievalSystem/README.md

-# InformationRetrievalSystem
-This project was coded as part of a course on Computer Algorithms.
-The primary objective of this work is to build a working Information Retrieval (IR) system for a collection of texts.
-Previously, we were able to prepare these texts for information retrieval by removing stop­words and stemming.
-In this project, we build an index module that allows us to retrieve the best document for a particular query.
-To do this, we must build an ‘index’, which stores the words of each documents and we must create a distance measurement procedure using the query and the document as vectors.
-The three main tasks for this project are finding the Term Frequencies, taking the Euclidian Distance between the query and all documents, and integrating graph subtypes.
-More information can be found in this [report](https://drive.google.com/file/d/0B21tgVksEvzLQ19PSmtLQUQydTA/view?usp=sharing).

 How to run the code:

 Open up the Run.cpp.
 Then run the code.
 It will prompt if you wish to clean the data.
 Type 1 if you wish to proceed, 2 if you do not.